-Can I Get Help To File An Appeal, Grievance, or State Fair Hearing?
+Can I Get Help To File An Appeal Grievance, or State Fair Hearing?

-PHC has people available to explain these processes to you and to help you report a problem either as a grievance, an appeal, or request for a State Hearing.
-They may also help you decide if you qualify for what's called an 'expedited' process, which means it will be reviewed more quickly because your health or stability is at risk.
-You may also authorize another person to act on your behalf, including your substance use disorder treatment provider or advocate.
-PHC's Drug Medi-Cal Organized Delivery System must give you any reasonable assistance in completing forms and other procedural steps related to a grievance or appeal.
-This includes, but is not limited to, providing interpreter services and toll-free numbers with TTY/TDD and interpreter capability.
+PHC has people available to explain these processes to you and to help you report a problem as a grievance or request an appeal or state fair hearing.
+We may also help you decide if you qualify for what's called an 'expedited' review, which means it will be reviewed more quickly because your health or stability are at risk.
+You may also authorize another person to act on your behalf, including your SUD treatment provider.